aaronpk/Compass/README.md

 The GeoJSON objects must have at least one property, "timestamp", which is can be any value that can be interpreted as a date.
 The object can have any additional properties you wish.

-The open source iOS [GPS Logger](https://github.com/aaronpk/GPS-Logger-iOS) will send data in this format by default.
+The open source iOS [Overland](https://github.com/aaronpk/Overland-iOS) will send data in this format by default.

 ```
 POST /api/input?token=XXXXXXX HTTP/1.1